martineznav-ESAT/RummikubDB_Tool/README.md

 The tool does not have any installation, to use it once downloaded, you will just need to uncompress it and launch the executable file found inside.
-It will try to open the database inside the "Assets" directory with name "DB.db" If it can't find it, the tool will execute correctly, but a crash pop up will appear mentioning the file could not be opened.
+It will try to open the database inside the "Assets" directory with name "DB.db" If it can't find it, the tool will execute correctly, but a crash pop up will appear mentioning the file could not be opened, closing the app the moment the confirmation button is clicked.

 <img width="1274" height="970" alt="image" src="https://github.com/user-attachments/assets/fe939d29-621f-4e0f-9a10-bb950b9750c4" />

 If the database is found, it will be automatically loaded and set the tool ready to interact with.

 <img width="1282" height="992" alt="image" src="https://github.com/user-attachments/assets/11a7db83-ad99-4b34-9919-aca8d6d89550" />